What is a thesis statement?

-Please note that the following example thesis statements are meant to be seen as examples only, as they have not been fully researched.
+Please note that the following sample thesis statements are intended as examples only, as they have not been fully researched.
 It is important that you come up with your own thesis statement based on your own research question.
-Only by giving your own thesis statement enough tought will you be able to argue convincingly.
+Only by giving your own thesis statement enough thought will you be able to argue convincingly.

 |TOPIC||THESIS STATEMENT EXAMPLE|